studyathome-internationally/rehabilitationstechnik/docs/en/chapter9.md

 - Design-for-All
 - Universal Design

-Even if each philosophy has its own definition and its own approach, they all have one goal – to narrow the gap between the demands from the environment ant the abilities of a person by reducing the demands.
+Even if each philosophy has its definition and its approach, they all have one goal – to narrow the gap between the demands from the environment and the abilities of a person by reducing the demands.
 Nevertheless, the term “Universal Design” has become the most preferable.

 ### Principles of Universal Design